MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 File: C:\Users\xxx\Desktop\COE\doublefree.cpp Unique call stacks: 1
 ``````

-Finally, the report contains a summary of where the memory errors occurred.
-It looks like this:
+Finally, the report contains a summary of where the memory errors occurred:

 ```cmd
 === Source Code Details: Unique errors caught at instruction offset from source line number, in functions, in the same file. ===